NNS and American Aircraft Carriers

 In 1972, Newport News Shipbuilding launched the Nimitz (CVN 68), the first of the Nimitz-class, ending the reign of boiler-powered ships and filling the shipyard’s dock for the next 30 years.
 All 10 ships in the class were designed, built and refueled in Newport News.

 Today, the next era of aircraft carriers is being formed in our docks.
 The shipyard is building the first two ships of the follow-on class to Nimitz, the Gerald R. Ford-class.
-The first ship, Gerald R. Ford (CVN 78), is expected to launch in 2013.
+The first ship, Gerald R. Ford (CVN 78), was launched in 2013.
 Construction on the second ship, John F. Kennedy (CVN 79), began in 2011.